probablyanasian/CurrencyBot/README.md

 ## Created by:
 - Probably an Asian#0508 (Programming)
-- perhapsacat#0348 (Art, kept the programmer sane by helping)
+- perhapsacat#0348 (Art, also kept the programmer sane by helping)

 *To the Discord judge/evaluator: Thank you for taking the time to look at our project!*